Lou Vincent: International career

-A right-handed batsman, Vincent made his Test match debut in 2001–02 when he opened the batting against Australia at Perth.
-In a bizarre New Zealand first innings of 534/9 declared which saw four players make hundreds but no one else reach double figures, Vincent made 104.
+A right-handed batsman, Vincent made his Test match debut in 2001–02 when he opened the batting against Australia at the Perth.
+The New Zealand first innings of 534/9 declared saw four players make hundreds but no one else reach double figures.
+Vincent made 104.
 He followed this up with 54 in the second innings.

 In 2005–06, Vincent hit 172 in a One Day International against Zimbabwe at Harare to set a new record for the highest individual innings for New Zealand in ODIs, beating Glenn Turner's 171 not out against East Africa in the 1975 World Cup.
 Vincent's innings came off just 120 balls, and included 16 fours and nine sixes.

 Vincent was recalled into the New Zealand squad for the Commonwealth Bank Tri Series due to the sudden retirement of veteran Nathan Astle midway through the series.
-Once in Australia he became New Zealand's most prolific run scorer, with three consecutive half centuries, contributing to three consecutive totals of over 290.
+Once in Australia, he became New Zealand's most prolific run scorer, with three consecutive half centuries, contributing to three consecutive team totals of over 290.

 Vincent played in the early stages of the 2007 World Cup in the Caribbean but after scoring a century and fielding well he caught a blow in the nets from Shane Bond and fractured his wrist.
 He was replaced in the squad by Hamish Marshall.

-After being dropped from the national team due to the implementation of a rotation policy and despite his good form Vincent suffered from Major depressive disorder and his contract with New Zealand Cricket was then later terminated with his signing for the Chandigarh Lions of the Indian Cricket League cited as the reason.
+After being dropped from the national team due to the implementation of a rotation policy and despite his good form, Vincent suffered from Major depressive disorder and his contract with New Zealand Cricket was then later terminated with his signing for the Chandigarh Lions of the Indian Cricket League cited as the reason.
 Some commentators have mentioned unfair treatment of Vincent by the then New Zealand coach John Bracewell as the main cause for his departure from the national team.